Chieze-Franklin/Bolt.js-Book/package-index.md

 Then, whenever the user navigates to a UI endpoint like `localhost:400/apps/Notes`, your app will automatically be started \(let's say on port 500\), and the user will automatically be redirected to `localhost:500/notes`.

-Also note that necessary information will be sent in the query portion of the URL:
+Also note that necessary information **may** be sent in the query portion of the URL:

 * `userid`: user ID of the logged-in user in the current session \(we pass user ID to avoid passing usernames\/emails in URL\)